jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 ‘Hold your tongue!’ added the Gryphon, before Alice could speak again.
 The Mock Turtle went on.
-‘We had the best of educations – in fact, we went to school every day – ’ ‘I’vebeen to a day-school, too,’ said Alice, ‘you needn’t be so proud as all that.’
+‘We had the best of educations – in fact, we went to school every day – ’ ‘I’ve been to a day-school, too,’ said Alice, ‘you needn’t be so proud as all that.’
 ‘With extras?’ asked the Mock Turtle a little anxiously.
 ‘Yes,’ said Alice, ‘we learned French and music.’
 ‘And washing?’ said the Mock Turtle.
 ‘Certainly not!’ said Alice indignantly.
-‘Ah! then yours wasn’t a really good school,’ said the Mock Turtle in a tone of great relief, ‘Now atoursthey had at the end of the bill, “French, music,and washing– extra.” ’
+‘Ah! then yours wasn’t a really good school,’ said the Mock Turtle in a tone of great relief, ‘Now a tours they had at the end of the bill, “French, music, and washing– extra.” ’
 ‘You couldn’t have wanted it much,’ said Alice, ‘living at the bottom of the sea.’